TrueWinter/nodeupload/README.md

 ![InstructionsGIF](https://i.imgur.com/gMNDSZC.gif)

 ### Creating a New User
-After you are done installing and your friend also want to use this, run the following command and answer the questions.
+After you are done installing and your friend also wants to use this, run the following command and answer the questions.

 ```sh
 node createUser.js